maxwondercorn/ember-cli-barcode/README.md

   tagName="canvas"}}
 ```

-Use the `img` tag if you want the ability to copy or save the barcode displayed on the page.
+Use the `img` tag if you want the ability to right-click copy or save the displayed barcode.

 ## Options

-All JsBarcode [options](https://github.com/lindell/JsBarcode/wiki/Options#format) are supported by the addon.
+All JsBarcode's [options](https://github.com/lindell/JsBarcode/wiki/Options#format) are supported by the addon.
 See [Barcode Specifications](http://www.makebarcode.com/specs/speclist.html) for details on each format.
 A few examples are below.
 See the [demo](https://github.com/lindell/JsBarcode/wiki/Options#format) application for more.

-Chage the barcode format by passing the format name into the component.
+Change the barcode format by passing the format name into the component.
 To display a UPC barcode:

 ```
   {{bar-code